Sagarsgsg/Sagar-daily-task-linux/README.md

 		It will print the given pattern present in the line.

 		/dev/xvda1      8.0G  1.5G  6.5G  19% /

 		/dev/xvda128     10M  1.3M  8.7M  13% /boot/efi

 -->if i want to print only 5th colounm data(how much is used) in this pattern awk command is used

 	:df -h | grep /dev/xvda1 |awk '{print $5}'

 		19%

 		13%

 -->if we want to remove the dollar symbol in above o/p

 : df -h |grep /dev/xvda1 |awk '{print $5}'|cut -d '%' -f1

 	19

 	13

  -------------------------------------------------------------------

  -->du-->disk usage

    du -ah 		-->a- it list the size of all file or dir of the given path

-			 h-	it prints size of output in human readdable format. du -ah /tmp
+			-->h-  it prints size of output in human readdable format. du -ah /tmp